velozdev/slides-gitlab/slides/10_Leveraging_the_GitLab_Ecosystem_&_Integrations.md

   * Failed CI/CD pipelines
 * **Why it's valuable:** It brings critical information to your team's communication hub for faster response times.

-*(Graphic: The Slack logo connected to the GitLab logo with a notification icon between them.)*

 # Popular Integration: Jira